iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 ## Tree selector icons

-Provided trees to `TreeWidgetUiItemsProvider` can define a component to `startIcon` property that will be used to show a custom icon before the tree label in tree selector.
+Provided trees to `TreeWidgetUiItemsProvider` can define a `startIcon` property that will be shown next to the tree label in tree selector.

 Example: